hygoni/mm-book/DataStructures/numa_node.md

 #endif
 ```

-These fields are used to describe kcompactd that actively does memory compaction. memory compaction will be discussed later.
+These fields are used to describe how kcompactd should work. kcompactd is a kernel thread that actively does memory compaction. memory compaction and kcompactd will be discussed later.

 ```c
 	/*